mjlee111/qtros/README.md

 # qtros
 ## This package is for arm processor PC like Jetson Nano.
+## I have been working on ARM based PC's like Jetson Nano.
+I need UI based ROS package but qt_ros_plugin doesn't supports arm64(aarch64).
+So I made a qt_ros template to solve this out.
+I've tested UDP communication package, cv based camera ui package and so on.
+This template will allow you to have GUI expereance with ROS melodic.
 This package will allow you to make QT based UI package without installing qt-ros-plugin which is not available to install on ARM PC's.
 You can clone this package and use.